Jelica Belović-Bernadzikowska: Career

 In 1907, she was invited by the provincial government of Zagreb to assist them with their ethnographic collections for the National Museum of Art and Trade.
-Belović-Bernardzikowska created a catalog of textiles for the Museum of Arts and Crafts in Zagreb and an ethnographic catalog for the Sbírka Commerce Crafts Museum in Zagreb.
+Belović-Bernadzikowska created a catalog of textiles for the Museum of Arts and Crafts in Zagreb and an ethnographic catalog for the Sbírka Commerce Crafts Museum in Zagreb.
 She published articles about textiles and handicrafts in many journals throughout Europe, including "Anthropophytea", "Journal of the Gipsy Lore Society", "Revue des Deux Mondes", and other learned publications.
 She also exhibited embroidery and folk costumes in at venues in Berlin, Dresden, Munich, Paris and Vienna, collaborating with other experts.
-In 1910 Belović-Bernardzikowska exhibited at the Prague exhibition of Serb women, with a display of Bosnia-Herzegovinian textiles.
+In 1910 Belović-Bernadzikowska exhibited at the Prague exhibition of Serb women, with a display of Bosnia-Herzegovinian textiles.
 At the meeting, she was inspired to create a women's almanac.
 The journal, Srpkinja (Serbian Woman), published in Sarajevo, was the first almanac written by Serb women for Serb women.
-Founded in 1913, Belović-Bernardzikowska edited the volume and wrote serialized articles for it.
+Founded in 1913, Belović-Bernadzikowska edited the volume and wrote serialized articles for it.